Dottie-Doutre/Group-B/README.md

 ```
 Conclusion:

-There is a steady increase in both crypto and smartphone users with a correlation factor of 0.69, leaning towards a more positive linear relationship between the two factors for our SaaS application.
+There is a steady increase in both crypto and smartphone users.

+Through our analysis we concluded a correlation factor of -0.69, leaning towards a more negative linear relationship.
+This indicates for the time being there is a strong relationship between the two factors trending in a negative slope.

-Therefore there is a growing market for gym users and the utility use of GymPay.
+But there is a potential for growing market for gym users and the utility use of GymPay.

 ![image_add](Images/heatmap.png)